bobabots253/bobadocs/docs/electronics/sensors.md

 ### Hall Effect Sensors

 A hall effect sensor is a type of sensor that measures magnetism.
 Electricity is moved through a semi-conductive material, such as silicon, in a straight line.
-When a magnetic field is introduced, the electrons moving through the material deviate from their straight line and move to a positive or negative pole (beling attracted or repelled) on the material.
+When a magnetic field is introduced, the electrons moving through the material deviate from their straight line and move to a positive or negative pole (being attracted or repelled) on the material.
 The changes in voltage that come from the new curved electricity path is then measured.

 ![Hall Effect Principles](../assets/images/sensors/hall_effect_principles.gif)